DLR-AMR/t8code_JOSS/paper.md

 AMR routines generally leads to a large development overhead motivating the need for external mesh management libraries like `t8code`.
-Our libraries target audience are scientists and application developers working on grid-based simulation and visulization frameworks who are looking for a comprehensive and versatile mesh management solution.
+Our libraries target audience are scientists and application developers working on grid-based simulation and visualization frameworks who are looking for a comprehensive and versatile mesh management solution.
 Besides offering AMR we also aim to lower the threshold to parallelize their codes by solely interacting with t8code's API.
-Alternative AMR librarries with a similar range of features are p4est [@BursteddeWilcoxGhattas11], libMesh [@libMeshPaper], ParaMesh [@macneice2000paramesh], and SAMRAI [@gunney2013scalable].
+Alternative AMR libraries with a similar range of features are p4est [@BursteddeWilcoxGhattas11], libMesh [@libMeshPaper], ParaMesh [@macneice2000paramesh], and SAMRAI [@gunney2013scalable].

-In constrast to the other AMR solutions, only `t8code` natively supports recursive refinement on a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].
+In contrast to the other AMR solutions, only `t8code` natively supports recursive refinement on a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].
 Application developers usually interact with `t8code` via a callback interface.
-This gives our AMR solution a unique position in the market catering for a wide range of use cases.
+This gives our AMR solution an unique position in the market catering for a wide range of use cases.
+Currently, `t8code` is optimized for grid-based applications using face-to-face connectivity between elements, such as Finite-Volume and Discontinuous Galerkin methods.
+In the future, we plan to support node-to-node connectivity and hanging nodes resolution to further increase the range of applications, such as Finite Element methods.
 More information on `t8code`s feature set and on how to include it in an application can be found in [@holke2023t8code].

 See \autoref{fig:visploremesh} for an examplary adapted mesh managed by `t8code` using two different element types: quads and triangles.
 Shown is the temperature profile of a convection simulation of a model planet's mantle (source: Institute of Planetary Research, DLR).
 The original, uniform mesh consists of over 158 million quad cells allocating 6.818 GB of memory.
-By applying AMR to the data the memory usuage could be reduced down to 20\% with an compression error of less then 1\%.
-The error meassure was chosen to be the norm of the variance between refinement resp. coarsening steps.
+By applying AMR to the data the memory usage could be reduced down to 20\% with an compression error of less then 1\%.
+The error measure was chosen to be the norm of the variance between refinement resp. coarsening steps.
 That is, starting from the uniform mesh at highest refinement level ($l = 8$), the mesh was successively coarsened till the disagreement from the original data reached